XiokroDarc/Reversal-KDE-icon-theme/README.md

-## Reversal Icon Theme
+## Reversal KDE Icon Theme
-A colorful design icon theme for linux desktops
+A colorful design icon theme for linux desktops, now even more colorful!

+This Icon Pack is designed to work with, and only with the KDE desktop environment.

+All folders, and certain apps will change their color based on the accent color set by the desktop environment.

+If you are not using KDE, the icons will be the default KDE blue (Different from '-blue')

 ### Donate